ProHackTech/FreshProxies/README.md

 All proxy browser commands available here

-### Example
+## Example

 The following command will perform these actions:

- - grab http proxies
+ - grab http proxies (-t)

- - check for dead proxies
+ - do not check for dead proxies (--nocheck)

- - save proxies list
+ - save only 50 proxies (-l)

- - start proxy browsers, with your url for 240 seconds
+ - start 10 proxied browsers, with your url for 240 seconds

-> python fp.py -t http -pb -pu "https://your_website.com/" -ts 240
+> python fp.py -t http -nocheck -l 50 -pb -pu "https://your_website.com/" -ts 240 -mb 10

 **More arguments can be found using --help menu**